Finding the Best Places to Retire Since 2006!

 Cons: Hurricanes are always a possibility.

 Notes: Residents travel to Hardeeville, 17 miles away, or to Bluffton, 18 miles away, for most services and supplies.
-Residents of Callawassie Island (the community) must pay membership dues and HOA fees.
+Residents of Callawassie Island (the community) must pay membership dues and HOA fees of about $765 per month.
 Home addresses say Okatie, a name given to this rural unincorporated area for voting and other governmental purposes.

 Recommended as a Retirement Spot?
 Yes, although the lack of services should be considered.